2005 Zagreb local elections: Coalitions

 The Social Democratic Party of Croatia (SDP) ran with the Croatian Peasant Party (HSS) and the Croatian Party of Pensioners (HSU).
 Former Mayor Milan Bandić, who had to resign from his earlier term due to a driving under the influence scandal in 2002, was the list holder and the coalition's candidate for mayor.
 Vesna Pusić, the head of the Croatian People's Party (HNS), announced that the HNS won't be a member of the coalition due to the candidacy of Bandić.
 Pusić added that Milan Bandić is "at the top of each affair causing damage" to the city.

 The SDP and the HNS were in coalition in the previous Assembly.
 Due to this breakup, the HNS ran together with the Liberal Party (LS), with Pusić as the list holder.
 The Croatian Democratic Union (HDZ) entered a coalition with the Democratic Centre (DC), the Croatian Demochristians (HD), and the Croatian Social Liberal Party (HSLS).

 Results

 The turnout at the election was 35%.
 The SDP–HSS–HSU coalition, led by incumbent Mayor Milan Bandić, won 41% of the vote and 25 out of 51 seats in the Zagreb Assembly.
-Bandić was elected mayor by the new Assemby and started his third term as the mayor of Zagreb.
+Bandić was elected mayor by the new Assembly and started his third term as the mayor of Zagreb.
 The HDZ–DC–HSLS–HD coalition, with former Mayor Marina Matulović Dropulić as the list holder, won 9 seats, while the HSP list, led by Miroslav Rožić, finished third with 6 seats.
 The HNS–LS coalition won 8% of the vote and 4 seats, down from 12 in the 2001 elections.
 The LS was later incorporated into the HSLS.

 Milan Bandić was elected mayor by the Assembly on 14 June 2005.